Hidden Beaches and Bays in the Islands of Guernsey

 There are so many hidden beaches and bays in the Islands of Guernsey.
 Each one perfect for taking a quick dip, enjoying a wonderful view or simply spending a little time.

-In these times of social distancing, you are never far away from a beautiful hidden beach or bay, where you can relish the solitude and forget the outside world exists.
+You are never far away from a beautiful hidden beach or bay, where you can relish the solitude and forget the outside world exists.
 You can usually find one by simply stumbling across it during a coastal walk, but to know exactly where our locals like to go, it takes a little more research.
-We’ve compiled a list here for you to kick off your adventures when you are able to visit our Islands again.

 Bec du Nez